 \section{Conclusions}

 In this work, we studied several dynamical properties of a quantum oscillator with driving and dissipative terms that exchange photons with the environment in packets of $n$ and $m$ particles.
-This leads to the possibility of obtaining steady states with symmetrically phase-distributed lobes that can be characterized as squeezed-coherent states, especially for high driving strength and small nonlinear dissipation rate.
+A rich scenario of dynamical behaviors was reported in connection with different symmetries and spectral features of the Liouvillian.
+This led to the possibility of obtaining steady states with symmetrically phase-distributed lobes that can be characterized as squeezed-coherent states, especially for high driving strength and small nonlinear dissipation rate.
 We have seen that a higher driving degree leads to phase-squeezed states while a higher dissipation degree leads to amplitude-squeezed lobes.

-In terms of the metastable phase, we have seen that the lobes are well approximated by squeezed states when the driving degree is equal to the dissipation degree.
+In terms of the metastable phase, when linear damping is counted, we have seen that the lobes are well approximated by squeezed states when the driving degree is equal to the dissipation degree.
 This is the case for coherent states ($n=m$) and phase-squeezed states ($n=m+1$).
 In the case of amplitude-squeezed states ($n=m-1$), the lobes are not well approximated by squeezed states unless the mean photon number is large enough.
 This is because the lobes are closer to each other and the squeezing parameter must be large enough to distinguish them.

-We have analyzed two applications of the oscillator.
-The first one is the storage of quantum states where we have characterized the bit and phase flip times.
-We have seen that the bit flip time for squeezed states is longer than for coherent states for $n = 2$.
+We have analyzed two applications of the oscillator well suited to the metastable regime.
+The first one is the storage of quantum states where we have characterized the relaxation and dephasing times of qudits stored in the metastable phases.
+We have seen that the relaxation time for squeezed states is longer than for coherent states for $n = 2$.
 This is because the lobes are further apart from each other and the spectral gap is larger.
-Moreover, while the phase flip error rate is expected to grow linearly with the mean photon number, we have seen that the slope is much smaller when the two integers $n$ and $m$ are not coprime.
+Moreover, while the phase flip error rate is expected to grow linearly with the mean photon number, we have obtained an exponential scaling when the two non-linear degrees are coprime.
+Conversely, the dephasing error rate scaling when $\gcd(n,m) > 1$ remains linear even in unbalanced situations where the scale factor with the mean photon number can be improved in some cases as compared to balanced models ($n=m$).
 Hence, coherences between states disappear at the same or a smaller rate than for coherent states.